diegommezp28/Flutter-Generic-Template/README.md

 # Flutter-Generic-Template
-This is a general purpose template for Flutter.
+This is a general purpose template/Tutorial for Flutter.

 ***